Dice · Threshold Audit

 Slide rtp at expected 99%: cluster baseline framing

-Stake Slide RTP context across the 10-brand audit set
+Stake Slide RTP context across operators we cover

 • Expected 99 percent base RTP (pending precise per-game publication by Stake; brand-wide cluster baseline).

 • Slide is a Stake-specific interface variant of the threshold-pick / target-multiplier family.
-No direct cross-brand sibling with slider interface in our 10-brand audit set.
+No direct cross-brand sibling with slider interface across operators we cover.

 • Closest mechanical comparators: Stake Dice (uniform threshold pick, verified 99 percent) and Stake Limbo (target multiplier pick, verified 99 percent + 1,000,000x max).